Arronk/My-Coding-Journey/LogR2.md

 Finished the async section of the course and moved onto the AJAX section.
 Mostly just basic exercises and I think some more meaty projects are not too far away.
 Still struggle with these callback functions but i'm hopeful with practice it will become second nature.

+## Day 22: 09.08.2018

+### Progress: Did some more work on Advanced Developer Bootcamp on Udemy

+Continued with the Ajax section of the course and did a brief little simple exercise in codepen to update a bitcoin rate using an API on button click without requiring the page to be refreshed.
+It was a relatively simple exercise and I kept it very bare bones where it wasn't handling errors.
+I've missed working with Javascript with C and CS50 taking up a lot of my time in recent months.